MattHartfield/Polygenic-Selfing/README.md

 #### Shell scripts

 For completeness I have also included the shell scripts (ending with .sh) that are used to run different parts of the simulations and analyses on the ClubAshworth computer cluster at the Institute of Ecology and Evolution at The University of Edinburgh.
-These will have to be modified if intended to be run on a different machine, and are included for archiving and illustrating simulation post-processing (e.g., for plotting haplotype information in 'Polyself\_Q\_Haps.sh').
+These will have to be modified if intended to be run on a different machine, and are included for archiving and illustrating simulation post-processing (e.g., for plotting haplotype information in `Polyself\_Q\_Haps.sh`).

 ### Local files